Originally published: 10/13/20

 Alisa “works primarily with Biola employees in the development of their intercultural knowledge, attitudes, and skills by creating professional development opportunities such as Symphony.
 She also oversees the LEAD Scholars Program and leads Commune, an affinity group for white students.
 Her research interests include the intersection of spiritual formation, emerging adulthood and white identity.”

-3) Because I think that many parents send their children to Biola because they have a reasonable assumption that their child will be learning about controversial and difficult ideas from a historic Christian framework.
-I think parents have the right to know that the school is engaging students with antiracist rhetoric in the name of Jesus through chapel messages and affinity groups.
+I think that many parents send their children to Christian universities like Biola because they have a reasonable assumption that their child will be learning about controversial and difficult ideas through the lens of a historic Christian framework.
+This assumption is often built by the school's public statements to this effect.
+So it's not without warrant.